alastairpatrick/qos/README.md

 ### Priority Ceiling

 To avoid certain task priority inversion scenarios, a mutex can optionally be configured with a priority ceiling.

 Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
 Task C acquires a mutex before task A attempts to acquire the same mutex.
-Next, task B preempts task A, which is a priority inversion because task A (the highest priority task) is waiting for task C to release the mutex.
-The fastest way to allow task A to run is to let task C continue.
-Task B should not run while task C holds the mutex, even though task B has higher priority than task C.
+Next, having the higher priority, task B preempts task A.
+The fastest way to allow task A to run wopuld be to let task C continue.
+So task B should not have preempted task C;
+that is a priority inversion.
+Task C should continue to run until it releases the mutex for task A.

 To prevent this from happening a mutex can be configured with a priority ceiling.
 When a task acquires a mutex, the task's priority is replaced with the mutex's priority ceiling, but only if this results in an increase in priority.